Decision Step

 e.g. Global.hasData == 1

-• Save the process definition.
-Create a new process instance and execute.
-The process step should return True or False value based on the condition provided.
+• Save the process definition, create a new instance, and then execute it.
+The process step should return a TRUE or FALSE value based on the condition provided.
 Render the process instance to view the step properties.

 Definition Sample: